Dylanalwaysnguyen/introduction-to-github/index.md

-# HELLO THIS IS MY HEADER
+# HELLO THIS IS MY HEADER!

 ![Image of Yaktocat](https://octodex.github.com/images/yaktocat.png)